 Some women have asked if water is naturally lubricating.
 It’s not – water will actually wash away your natural moisture, so you’ll definitely want to add a lubricant to your friskier showers.
 Water-based lubricants may not have much staying power under a direct stream of water; products with silicone will likely hold up better.

 And this may sound silly, but we suggest giving your lubricant a test run in the shower on your own a time or two – when the moment arises, you don’t want to be fumbling with an unfamiliar cap!
 Plus you’ll get a good idea of how long your lubricant lasts before being washed away.

-Lubricants must undergo condom compatibility testing to obtain 510k certification, so you can use products with this cert, like Gennev Intimate Moisture, with confidence.
+Lubricants must undergo condom compatibility testing to obtain 510k certification, so you can use products with this cert, like Gennev Comfort, with confidence.
 The general rule is to stay away from oil-based lubricants like petroleum jelly, which can degrade condoms.

 Water alone or soap and water work best, according to our gals, so keep it simple!
 And certainly personal hygiene wipes like our Cleansing Cloths can be used when soap and water aren’t immediately available.

 Check the label or product description for “non-staining,” if you value your sheets and bedspread.
 Lubricants with colors, flavors, etc. can be messy.
-Non-staining products like all Gennev lubricants and moisturizers tend to be healthier for your body anyway, so…bonus!
+Non-staining lubricants and moisturizers like all Gennev products in our shop tend to be healthier for your body anyway, so…bonus!

 Learning how to apply lubricants for females is often an onus unfairly foisted upon the female partner in the relationship, but it doesn't hurt to have a good understanding of the process.
 “Apply generously” got a lot of head nods from our team.
 While lubricants combat women’s vaginal dryness and the resulting pain, men can suffer from too much friction too; customers have told us that a few drops inside the condom solves the problem nicely.